-Like in other pieces of EU financial regulation, details of the Directive are specified in regulatory technical standards (Level 2 measures) and Guidelines (Level 3 measures).
+Like in other pieces of EU financial regulation, details of the Directive are specified in delegated regulations.

-As regards the implementation of Solvency II, there is a delay.
-Originally, it was envisaged that national transposition of the Directive would be completed at the end of 2012.
-However, the new timeline according to the Quick Fix 2 Directive is a deadline for national transposition by 31 January 2015 and entry into force of the whole of Solvency II on 1 January 2016.
-However, there is phasing-in, ie timely prioritisation of important regulatory topics like the system of governance as a present preparatory measure.
-This also comprises the risk management function and credit risk management on which the European Insurance and Occupational Pensions Authority (EIOPA) issued Level 3 guidance.
+Solvency II will be implemented by 1 January 2016 and is currently being phased in.
+This also comprises the risk management function and credit risk management on which the European Insurance and Occupational Pensions Authority (EIOPA) has issued additional guidance.
 The basic premise is that the risk management framework of an institution must be capable of identifying, mitigating and measuring credit risk, according to internally defined limits.
 Credit ratings should be monitored and probabilities of default evaluated, including for unrated exposures.
 Exposure to speculative assets should be limited, and syndicates with significant exposure to assets bearing credit risk should be capable of hedging that exposure.